-Debbie De La Riva
+Debbie de la Riva

-I have been an active member of different charitable organizations in numerous states on various levels.
+I was born and raised in Germany and moved to the US after high school.
+My husband Shannon and I have 2 children; Aiden and Isabella, both have hemophilia A. I have been an active member of different charitable organizations in numerous states on various levels.
 I am looking forward to getting involved again in the bleeding disorder community.

 Generously Supported By: